ga-wdi-boston/ruby-vs-js-list-challenge/README.md

 -   [True for Any?](https://www.codewars.com/kata/enumerable-magic-number-2-true-for-any)
 -   [True for None?](https://www.codewars.com/kata/enumerable-magic-number-4-true-for-none)

+Create an any?
+(JS: any) function that accepts an array and a block (JS: function), and returns true if the block (/function) returns true for any item in the array.
+If the array is empty, the function should return false.

 ## Bonus

 Complete the previous exercises in Python.
 You will have to do this on your own,